Aircloak/aircloak/air/docs/content/ops/configuration.md

   `"memberUid"`.
 * `group_member_key` - the user attribute which will be listed in group objects under `group_member`.
 Possible values are `"login"` and `"dn"`.
 Defaults to `"login"`.
 * `user_group` - the name of the attribute on a user object which lists the groups the user belongs to.
-The field is expected to contain the DNs of the groups.
+The attribute is expected to contain the DNs of the groups.

 If a valid LDAP configuration is present, Insights Air will periodically sync with the LDAP server to update the list of